rajatsab01/trendpilot-api/replit.md

 ## Overview

 Trend Pilot is an AI-powered financial advisory tool for comprehensive financial markets.
 It delivers intelligent buy/sell recommendations and bracket order analysis by examining financial symbols across multiple timeframes (long-term, short-term, scalping).
-It utilizes real-time market data from CoinGecko (crypto) and Yahoo Finance (stocks/forex) and leverages Perplexity AI with real-time web search for analysis.
+It uses Perplexity AI with real-time web search as the **exclusive source** for all market data validation, symbol correction, and price discovery.
 The system supports 12 languages and operates on a token-based usage model.
 It is an ADVISORY-ONLY tool and does NOT execute trades automatically.

 ## User Preferences